nhtran93/kolam_signaling/README.md

 `output/`: Figures and posterior samples will be stored in this directory.
 `helpers/`: Contains all the helper functions for the analyses.
 `stan/`: Contains the Stan code for the random intercept model.
-`samples/`: This directory will be created by running the code.
-It will store the MCMC samples.
+`samples/`: This directory will store the MCMC samples.

 ## Run the analyses
 Download all files from https://github.com/nhtran93/kolam_signaling